Leiomyosarcoma: Treatment

-Uterine leiomyomas vs uterine leiomyosarcomas
+Uterine leiomyomas vs. uterine leiomyosarcomas

 Leiomyomas are benign smooth muscle tumors that have overlapping features with leiomyosarcomas.
-Although both originate from smooth muscle, leiomyomas notably do not mature to become leiomyosarcomas.
+Although both originate from smooth muscle, leiomyomas do not, in contrast, mature into leiomyosarcomas.
 Leiomyomas are seen in premenopausal women and are symptomatic 20–50% of the time, while leiomyosarcomas, the most common uterine sarcomas, are seen in older postmenopausal women, with 40-60 being the peak age incidence.
 Since leiomyomas are benign and mostly asymptomatic, minimally invasive treatment modalities are used to treat them.
 For this same reason, distinguishing them from LMSs before surgical procedures is crucial to ensure that laparoscopic procedures or diagnosis delay will not lead to heightened morbidity given the poor prognosis of LMS.
 For example, the FDA has warned against using morcellation for benign leiomyomas, as those with unsuspected sarcomas are at risk of cancer spread.

+Epidemiology

+Leiomyosarcomas are rare.
+Sarcomas combined account for less than 1% of cancer diagnoses, and leiomyosarcoma accounts for around 10% of sarcoma diagnoses.
+Around 63% of uterine sarcomas, 20% of abdominal sarcomas, and 15% of sarcomas of the arms and legs are leiomyosarcomas.

+Non-uterine leiomyosarcoma is around 40% more common in women than in men.
+The disease generally affects older adults with the average person diagnosed around age 60.
+Uterine leiomyosarcoma most commonly impacts women in perimenopause, with an average age of diagnosis at 57.

 Notable cases

 People who have had leiomyosarcoma include: